LCCC grad persevered, focused on "giving back"

 Hayes has been teaching community college for 20 years, and said she’s seen “so many students get defeated, internalize their failure and not come back.”
 But George “never gave up.”

 In addition to finding his stride academically, Jankowski put a lot of energy into making the campus community a place where everyone can thrive.
-He was a member of the academic honor society Phi Theta Kappa, the student veterans group and Safe Zone, which is a campus program designed to foster inclusivity for the LGBTQIA community.
+He was a member of the academic honor society Phi Theta Kappa, the student veterans group and SAFE: Student Alliance for Equality , which is a campus program designed to foster inclusivity for the LGBTQIA community.

 He identifies as a straight male, but said one of his personal mantras is “to spread the love and stop the hate.”

-LCCC’s campus and the larger community need more people with that mindset, said Hayes, who co-founded Safe Zone.
+LCCC’s campus and the larger community need more people with that mindset, said Hayes, who co-founded SAFE.

 Hayes, who has gotten to know Jankowski very well over the past four years, added that he’s generous with his time – he’s organized multiple fundraisers for various causes – and never expects anything in return.